SuchitraDhamu/Food-Nutrition-Analysis-using-D3/README.md

 ////	Other things to note:
 //	I wrote the D3 code adhering to version 7 and used Chrome browser to generate my visualizations.
+//  CSV data used for this project was taken from Kaggle - https://www.kaggle.com/code/niharika41298/food-nutrition-analysis-eda/data
+//  Made a custom Json data from the csv data to create the hierarchical Graph.